-- A. Using the five randomly selected employees/officials from procedure 9A under "Payroll and Personnel" above, obtain ethics documentation from management and perform the following: - i.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - ii.
-Observe whether the entity maintains documentation that demonstrates that each employee and official was notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the five randomly selected employees/officials from Payroll and Personnel procedure 9A, obtain ethics documentation from management and perform the following: - i.
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year, as required by R.S.
+42:1170. - ii.
+Observe whether the entity maintains documentation that demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee, as required by R.S.
+42:1170.